andrew/ultimate-awesome/README.md

 - [awesome-twitter-communities](https://github.com/caarlos0/awesome-twitter-communities) - A list of awesome twitter communities.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.
 - [awesome-berachain-validators](https://github.com/chuck-bear/awesome-berachain-validators) - Collection of Berachain validators resources.
+- [fucking-awesome-android](https://github.com/correia-jpv/fucking-awesome-android) - A curated list of awesome Android packages and resources.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 With repository stars⭐ and forks🍴.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.